LovelyAndy/LovelyAndy/README.md

 ## Current work

 Current lead frontend developer for the Industrial AI team at Foxconn in Wisconsin.
 Responsible for app creation and management of 3 team members.
-My other duties include creation of a verbose, yet easy to understand user interface that deals with large amounts of user/product information, E2E testing, code reviews, mentoring and app design.
+My other duties include creation of a verbose, yet easy to understand user interface that deals with large amounts of user/product data, E2E testing, code reviews, mentoring and app design.

 ## My Journey

 I'm a self-taught Frontend Developer who spent the better part of the last decade in Tokyo.
 Previously the Marketing and Brand Manager for [TokyoMTG](https://tokyomtg.com/), a Magic: The Gathering specialty shop in the heart of Tokyo.
 It was there while redesigning our company's website and logo that I started to realize how closely my marketing and branding experience meshed with web development, sparking a profound interest in frontend web development and design; the rest is history.
 I came back during the pandemic to finally be close to family and take on learning web development fulltime; hyper-motivated come out of this globally brutal last year smarter and stronger.
 My first dev role was as a frontend developer on the Japanese casting app **Colorful Casting**（カラフルキャスティング） where my roll is to work on creating modular components, animations, E2E testing and translations.
 [Colorful Casting (JP only)](https://casting.love/)
+Followed a half a year later was my first in-house dev role with Foxconn Industrial AI team.

 ## Current Projects